You’re Not Alone: Working With

 Class schedule: This is a self-study class that will begin on the sign-on date.
 Students are expected to complete the class within 60 days of the sign-on date.

 ||CCPDT, IAABC and KPA: 1 CEU

 ||This webinar is available for FREE in your member accounts.

 About the Presenter

-Sarah Dixon is a Certified Dog Behaviour Consultant currently practicing full time in New York City.
+Sarah Dixon is a Certified Dog Behavior Consultant currently practicing full time in New York City.

 She has fostered and trained dogs for nearly 20 years and has experience and success with many traditionally difficult to train breeds.

-She has trained, competed, or titled in many dog sports including obedience, rally obedience, skijorring, dog sledding, agility, musical freestyle, herding, tricks, and nose work.
+She has trained, competed, or titled in many dog sports including obedience, rally obedience, skijoring, dog sledding, agility, musical freestyle, herding, tricks, and nose work.

 Sarah has also trained several species of animals including dogs, cats, chickens, parrots, and horses.
 Sarah specializes in behavior problems such as fear, aggression, anxiety, and reactivity.
 Most of all, she loves helping people build strong relationships with their pets.

 For questions, email email@example.com.